-Prior to your initial consultation with Doctor Kemp the receptionist will ask you to complete a questionnaire so that details of your past medical history, medications and allergies can be recorded.
+On arrival to The Leg Vein Doctor clinic our receptionist will ask you to complete a questionnaire so that details of your past medical history, medications and any allergies can be recorded.

 During the consultation, the doctor will ask you about your symptoms and record your relevant medical history.
-Your legs are then examined with illuminated magnification.
-A Duplex Ultrasound examination is performed at the clinic by Dr Kemp, on all patients to assess the competency of all the superficial and deep veins in your leg.
+Your legs are then physically examined with illuminated magnification.
+A Duplex Ultrasound examination is performed at the clinic by Dr Kemp to assess the competency of all the superficial and deep veins in your leg.
 There is a close relationship between the development of spider veins and varicose veins.
 Up to twenty percent of people with spider veins have underlying incompetent Saphenous veins and ultrasound allows us to detect this.

 *Please note* you DO NOT need to have an ultrasound scan prior to attending our clinic even if you have been given a GP referral.
 This will be done at the initial consultation by Doctor Kemp.